Christ-Mind-Teachings/cmi-wom/_early/purpose.md

 all minds are joined as one.
 And that must mean that Christ is in you now.
 And it is that that the world once tried to teach you to forget.

-I saw healers of every sort.
+*I saw healers of every sort.
 And whether it was healing by talking to someone, whether it was healing by vibration, they had the ability to reach each other through their minds to help that person if they didn't know that.
-It was just all there ? just coming from each of us to each of us when it was needed.
+It was just all there &mdash; just coming from each of us to each of us when it was needed.*

 Now, in reality that is what is occurring at all times.
 The whole process of awakening is only a process of remembering what has been eternally true.
 So the